Practical hybrid decoding scheme for parity-encoded spin systems: INTRODUCTION

 The complexity class of the COPs is known to be NP-hard.
-When we use the spin glass models to tackle the COPs, the presence of many local minima separated by large energy barriers is a primary problem.
+When we use the spin-glass models to tackle the COPs, the presence of many local minima separated by large energy barriers is a primary problem.
 The simulation algorithm gets trapped in those minima.
 To tackle this problem, Sourlas noted that two mathematically equivalent Hamiltonians can be derived for an ECC: a Hamiltonian given in terms of the original information source and an extended Hamiltonian given in terms of the information source and additional parity information \cite{sourlasSpinGlassesErrorCorrecting1994,sourlasStatisticalMechanicsErrorcorrection1998,sourlasStatisticalMechanicsCapacityapproaching2001}.
 The extended Hamiltonian involves extra parity-constraint terms.
-He proposed soft-annealing concept, which uses the extended Hamiltonian as a new approach to solve hard COPs \cite{sourlasSoftAnnealingNew2005}.
-The key idea is that one can circumvent barriers and accelerate the algorithm's dynamics by enlarging the space on which the problem is defined.
+He proposed the soft-annealing concept, which uses the extended Hamiltonian as a new approach to solve hard COPs \cite{sourlasSoftAnnealingNew2005}.
+The key idea is that one can circumvent barriers and accelerate the dynamics of the algorithm by enlarging the space in which the problem is defined.